MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/configure-teams-highly-sensitive-protection.md

 The highly sensitive tier offers the following additional protections over the baseline tier:

-- A sensitivity label for the team that allows you to turn guest sharing on or off and blocks access to SharePoint content for unmanaged devices.
-This label can also be used to classify and encrypt files.
+- A sensitivity label for the team that allows you to turn guest sharing on or off and enforces a conditional access for access to the SharePoint site.
+The label is also used as a default label for files.
-- A more restrictive default sharing link type
 - Only team owners can create private channels.
-- Access requests for the associated SharePoint site are turned off.
+- Site access is restricted to team members.

 ## Video demonstration